 Brush the entire ham with half of the glaze.
 Gently separate the slices and allow the glaze to drip down in between.
 If you pull the pieces apart too far they won't have that tight spiral ham look.

-Set the disposable pan on the rack in the roaster.
-Set the roaster to 250º and cook the ham covered for 12-15 minutes per pound, or until ham reaches an internal temperature 140-145 degrees.
-The best way to test this is with a digital meat thermometer in the thickest part of the ham.
+Insert pan on the rack in the roaster.
+Set the roaster to 250º and cook the ham covered for a cooking time of 12-15 minutes per pound, or until ham reaches an internal temperature 140-145 degrees.
+The best way to test this is with a probe-style thermometer (like this digital meat thermometer) in the thickest part of the ham.

 Once the ham is warmed through, pour off any accumulated juices.
-Then brush the outer layer with the remaining ham glaze.
-Place it back in the roaster, cover, turn off, and let the ham rest for 20 minutes.
+Brush the outer layer of the top of the ham with the remaining ham glaze.
+Then place ham back in the roaster, cover, turn off, and let the ham rest for 20 minutes.

 During the holiday season, special occasions, or even a big Sunday Dinner, the best thing a person can do is prep ahead.
-When making a ham, the glaze can be made ahead of time and the ham can be stored, ready to go in a disposable roasting pan in the refrigerator overnight.
+When making a ham, the glaze can be made ahead of time and the ham can be stored ready to go in a disposable roasting pan in the refrigerator overnight.
+Then just add the glaze and cook on the day of serving.

-No liquid is needed in the bottom of the roaster.
-Think of it as a mini oven.
-A small amount of liquid will accumulate in the disposable pan while the ham is cooking allowing for a moist heat which helps to keep the ham juicy.
+You do not need to put liquid in the bottom of the roaster when cooking.
+However, a small amount of liquid will accumulate in the disposable pan while the ham is cooking, allowing for a moist heat that helps keep the ham juicy.

 As a note - We have not cooked a country ham in a roaster before.